Remi-Coulom/joedb/doc/source/intro.rst

 Introduction
 ============

 Joedb is the Journal-Only Embedded Database.
-Its purpose is to allow crash-safe manipulation of data stored in permanent storage.
-Data is stored as a journal of all modifications.
+It stores structured data as a journal of all modifications.
 This way, the whole data history is remembered, and it is possible to re-create any past state of the database.
 It is also a way to make the system extremely simple, and fast.

 Joedb comes with a compiler that takes a database schema as input, and produces C++ code.
 The generated C++ data-manipulation code is convenient to use,